norbert-berenyi/norbert-berenyi.github.io/_posts/2015-06-11-receiving-every-piece-of-the-puzzle.md

 ![The actual page](/img/2015-06-11-receiveing-every-pieco-of-the-puzzle-01.jpg)

-But I know everything is working, now the only thing is to put everything together, which is sounds easy, but I think I'll have a hard time doing it. :)
+But I know everything is working, now the only thing is to put everything together, which is sounds easy, but I think I'll have a hard time doing it.
+You can check out the full code on [GitHub](https://github.com/norbert-berenyi/movie42night)!

 I'm pretty sure I cant upload the theme I bought of themeforest to GitHub, so I think I will just go with basic bootstrap.
-I'll send a question to the theme owner.
+I'll send a question to the theme creator.

 If you have any idea/question please leave a comment below!
 See you next time!